deepjavalibrary/djl/docs/hybrid_engine.md

 Internally, DJL will find two or more engines available.
 When you start using the hybrid engine, DJL will search for additional full Engines.
 Whenever an unsupported NDArray operation is invoked, it will delegate to alternative full engine to run the operation.
-By default, the NDArray is created in alternative engine if possible.
-You can use `NDManager.createDirect()` to force and NDArray to be created in hybrid engine.
-If you don't need preprocessing/postprocessing and trying to avoid accidentally memory copy, you can disable this behavior by setting the following system
-properties:
+If you don't need preprocessing/postprocessing and trying to avoid loading another engine at runtime, you can disable this behavior by setting the following system properties:

 ```
 # disable hybrid engine for OnnxRuntime